KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.faq/content/overview/_index.md

 - KOLIBRI Cloud : Web portal for customers to access data

-- KOLIBRI Desktop : The new logger software application that we use to store and visualise data from data loggers on the Windows PC.
+- KOLIBRI Desktop : The new logger software application that we use to store and visualize data from data loggers on the Windows PC.

 - KOLIBRI Mobile : The new Android app, with which you can load measurement data from KELLER data loggers via Bluetooth to a smartphone.